axieinfinity/ronin-documentation/docs/node-operators/setup/testnet/combined.md

   ```

   This compose file defines three services:
-     * `node`, which pulls a Ronin node image from the GitHub Container Registry.
+     * `node`, which pulls a full Ronin node image from the GitHub Container Registry.
      * `bridge`, which pulls a bridge image.
      * `db`, which builds a Postgres database for the bridge.